 - Implant leakage or rupture

 The Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of anaplastic large cell lymphoma (ALCL), a rare cancer of the immune system.
 The condition is known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
-The FDA believes that women with breast implants may have a very low but increased risk of developing BIA-ALCL.
+The FDA believes that women with breast implants might have a very low but increased risk of developing BIA-ALCL.
 However, that doesn't mean that these implants cause BIA-ALCL.
 Further research is needed to fully understand the relationship between ALCL and breast implants.

 How you prepare

-Initially, you'll consult with a plastic surgeon about your preferences for size, feel and overall appearance of your breasts.
+You'll consult with a plastic surgeon about your preferences for size, feel and appearance of your breasts.
 The surgeon will describe specific types of implants — smooth or textured, round or shaped like a teardrop, saline or silicone — as well as options for surgical techniques.

-Before you decide to go ahead with surgery, consider some important factors about breast augmentation:
+Before you decide to have surgery, consider the following:

 - Breast implants won't prevent your breasts from sagging.
 Your plastic surgeon may recommend a breast lift in addition to breast augmentation to correct sagging breasts.

 - Breast implants aren't guaranteed to last a lifetime.
 The average life span of an implant is 10 years.
 Implant rupture is a possibility.
-Also, your breasts will continue to age after augmentation — and factors such as weight gain or weight loss might further change the way your breasts look.
-Any of these issues might lead to additional surgery.
+Also, your breasts will continue to age, and factors such as weight gain or weight loss might change the way your breasts look.
+These issues will likely lead to more surgery.

 - Mammograms might be more complicated.
 If you have breast implants, in addition to routine mammograms, you'll need additional, specialized views.

 - Breast implants might hamper breast-feeding.
 Some women are able to successfully breast-feed after breast augmentation.
 For others, however, breast-feeding is a challenge.

-- Insurance might not cover breast implants.
-Unless it's medically necessary — such as the need for implant reconstruction after a mastectomy — breast augmentation isn't covered by insurance.
+- Insurance does not cover breast implants.
+Unless it's medically necessary — such as after a mastectomy — breast augmentation isn't covered by insurance.
 Be prepared to handle the expenses, including related surgeries or future imaging tests.